-Bullying takes many forms and guises including, physical and emotional abuse, intimidation, harassment and exclusion.
+Bullying takes many forms and guises including physical and emotional abuse, intimidation, harassment and exclusion.

-It now has a well-publicised cyber-dimension which has moved the goalposts for many kids.
+It now has a well-publicised cyber-dimension, which has moved the goalposts for many kids.
 In the past children could escape bullying behaviours they may have experienced by being at home.
 Cyber-bullying now means that kids can’t escape the bully like they once could.

-Bullying is not the domain of one gender.
 Girls bully just as much as boys but they do it in less physical ways.
 While boys use physical intimidation or verbal abuse to wield power, girls are more likely to use exclusion or verbal sarcasm to assert themselves.

 Bullying should not be confused with teasing, rejection, random acts of violence or physicality and conflict.
 While children will often tease or fight, this bickering should not be confused with bullying.